Landing Page Guidelines and Components

 - Animated hero videos can be set to loop, or to play once when the page first loads.

-In addition to the standard background image, a hero image component may also contain video players, Buy Boxes, a movie showtime finder, or linked images.
+In addition to the standard background image, a hero image component may also contain video players, Buy Boxes, or linked images.

 See below for more details.
 Videos inside hero images must be located within the center safe zone of the image.
 The same video and thumbnail assets will be used across all platforms.

 Hero images can contain a Buy Box that displays live product information, including a product’s photo, title, price, star rating, and Prime eligibility.
 Customers can add eligible products directly to their Cart from the Buy Box, or click through to the product’s detail page.

 - Only one Buy Box is permitted per hero image.
 However, Buy Boxes can use a dropdown menu to feature up to five product variations (colors, sizes, media types, etc.) The product’s information will update based on the selected variation.

 - The height of a Buy Box can change based on the selected product.
 On phones, Buy Boxes are appended below their parent hero image and are not included in the height of that hero image.
 The hero’s background color applies behind the Buy Box.

 - Buy Boxes can optionally hide the product’s photo, star rating, or Add to Cart button, and can optionally have a transparent background on desktop and tablet platforms.
 The product’s title and price cannot be hidden.

 - Buy Boxes can optionally show Subscribe & Save offers and vendor-powered coupon offers on eligible products.

 Hero images can contain smaller links that open a modal lightbox experience, supporting video, images, and Buy Boxes.